-- A.2.1 The City shall maintain a long term fiscal perspective by annually preparing a Twenty-Year Long Term Financial Plan for each fund except for Fiduciary and Debt Services Funds.
-Those funds which account for intergovernmental grants will only include known entitlements. - A.2.2 Major financial decisions should be made in the context of the Twenty-Year Long Term Financial Plan. - A.2.3 Long term financial planning should enable the current service level provided to be sustained over time through the strategic use of reserves.

-A.2.4 The Long Term Financial Plans should be used to communicate the fiscal impact of City decisions to all stakeholders whenever possible.
+- A.2.1 The City shall maintain a long term fiscal perspective by annually preparing a Twenty-Year Long Term Financial Plan for each fund.
+Those funds which account for intergovernmental grants will only include known entitlements. - A.2.2 Major financial decisions should be made in the context of the Twenty-Year Long Term Financial Plan. - A.2.3 Long term financial planning should enable the current service level provided to be sustained over time through the strategic use of reserves. - A.2.4 The Long Term Financial Plans should be used to communicate the fiscal impact of City decisions to all stakeholders whenever possible.